Clever/clever-java/README.md

 3. Install Java and Maven

+4. Consider removing existing files from `docs/` and `src/` before regenerating files

+5. Consider override files that need to be updated in `override/`, including the client version in `override/pom/xml`

-4. In the root directory of the swagger repo run:
+6. In the root directory of the swagger repo run:
 ```
-java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate -i $PATH_TO_SWAGGER_API_REPO/v1.2-client.yml -l java -o $PATH_TO_THIS_REPO
+java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate -i $PATH_TO_SWAGGER_API_REPO/v2.0-client.yml -l java -o $PATH_TO_THIS_REPO
 ```

-5. Package the JAR
+7. Package the JAR

 ```
 make build